AcademySoftwareFoundation/OpenImageIO/docs/dev/Architecture.md

 using C++17 features).

-A Python binding is provided, currently using the pybind11 library to generate the Pythong bindings for each C++ class or function.
+A Python binding is provided, currently using the pybind11 library to generate the Python bindings for each C++ class or function.

 There is an effort underway to eventually provide a Rust binding.

 ## Helper classes

-Several image-releated auxiliary classes are used by the public APIs of the image- and file-oriented classes described above.
+Several image-related auxiliary classes are used by the public APIs of the image- and file-oriented classes described above.
 The most important ones are:

 - `ImageSpec` stores the specification for an image: its resolution, pixel data